canopy-js/canopy-js/README.md

 Track sources, yet put like together.
 This is what we do when we read.
 We produce a merged understanding.
-An index from multiple sources.
+An index from multiple texts.
 So why only transmit the writing?
 Transmit the index itself.